-My first blog was about my stay in Lexington in April 2017 (scroll down below).
-This time I’d like to write about a recent trip around Wales, a very different kind of journey and made in a very different state of mind (though always a little green).
-I went to Kentucky last year for a conference about narrative and storytelling.
+My first blog was about my stay in Lexington in April 2017 (I’ve removed it because it has not aged well).
+This time I’d like to write about a recent trip around Wales (not so recent anymore as it was in 2018), a very different kind of journey and made in a very different state of mind.
+I went to Kentucky last year for a work conference.
 My rambles around Wales were much more personal.
-I’m currently not working at all, at least not for this semester.
+I’m currently not working at all, at least not this semester (spring 2018).
 I’m devoting myself full-time to what some specialists call ‘the work of mourning’.
-Grieving my son, who took his life shortly after his 19th birthday in January, I am trying to learn how to live in a world where he isn’t alive any more.
+Grieving my son, who took his life in February, shortly after his 19th birthday, I am trying to learn how to live in a world where he isn’t alive any more.
 For 20 years my own life has been constructed around his precious and fragile one, my job being to protect and nurture and care for him.
 When he died on Feb.
 17th it felt like a part of me died too.
 I wished I could go with him, keep him company on his journey between worlds, and stop feeling the pain of this one, as he did.
-But I have another child and I have a partner and his children, a parent, siblings, and friends, and there has been enough death for us now, so I have to learn how to exist without my first born child, diminished but not extinguished.
-The Wales trip had been planned since a long time, also originally linked to a conference, but the work part of it had already been abandoned, and the entire trip itself looked like it might fall a victim to the devastating wake of my son’s suicide.
+But I have another child and I have a partner and his children, a parent, siblings, and friends, and there has been enough death for us now, so I have to learn how to exist without my first born, Mathias.
+The Wales trip had been planned since a long time, also originally linked to a conference, but the work part of it had already been abandoned, and the entire trip itself looked like it might fall to the wayside in the devastating wake of my son’s suicide.
 However, reassured that my daughter would be well taken care of by her father this Easter, my partner and I set off on our walkabout on the south-west coast of Wales.
 Staying mainly in Pembrokeshire, we first arrived in London and drove across the country, stopping only to visit Stonehenge, Avebury and a few special places in Wales along the way.

 “The Druid’s Grove- Norbury Park Ancient Yew Trees” by Thomas Allom